-Its holdings in Asia have plummeted in recent years - some species are on the brink of extinction.
-Therefore, the Zoological Society for Species and Population Protection has chosen Beo as "Zoo Animal of the Year" 2020.
+Its livestock in Asia has plummeted significantly over the past years - some species are on the verge of extinction.
+That is why the Zoological Society for the Conservation of Species and Population has chosen the hill myna as "Species of the Year" 2020.

-The monogamous Beos are very demanding when choosing a suitable partner.
+Hill mynas are monogamous and very demanding when it comes to choosing a suitable partner.
 That is why it is a challenge even for experienced zoos and breeders to breed the intelligent birds.
-It is therefore not surprising that this particularly talented "star" can hardly be seen even in zoological facilities.
-In order to make a concrete contribution to the preservation of these birds in human care and to be able to meet Beos in zoos again in the future, as part of the "Zoo Animal of the Year" campaign in the Marlow Bird Park, a center for Beo dating, a "Beo Dating" Center ”.
+It is therefore not surprising that this particularly talented "star" can hardly be seen even in zoological institutions.
+In order to make a concrete contribution to the preservation of these birds under human care and to be able to meet hill mynas in zoos more freequently again a "Beo Dating" Center is being set up in the Marlow Bird Park as part of the "Zoo Animal of the Year" campaign.

-In addition to finding a partner in Germany, the "Zoo Animal of the Year" campaign 2020 will also provide financial support for two Beo protection projects in Indonesia.
-However, the prerequisites for immediate improved protection in the wild are very difficult.
-Therefore, a breeding aviary complex specially designed for the demanding needs of Beos is being built on the island of Java.
-Here the highly endangered Tenggara Beos and the endangered Nias Beos are given the chance to survive of their kind in human care.
+In addition to finding a partner in Germany the " Species of the Year" campaign 2020 will also provide financial support for two beo conservation projects in Indonesia.
+However, the preconditions for immediate improved protection in the wild are very difficult.
+Therefore, a breeding aviary complex specially designed for the demanding needs of hill mynas is being built on the island of Java.
+There the highly endangered Tenggara hill myna and the endangered Nias hill myna in human care are given the chance of the continuation of their species.